adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 :::note

-You cannot use `embedData` method with `Mail.sendLater` as streams and buffers cannot be serialized into queue jobs.
+You cannot use the `embedData` method with `Mail.sendLater` as streams and buffers cannot be serialized into queue jobs.

 :::